kr239/A500-DRAM-Board/README.md

 Project is all done in KiCad 5.1.2

 If you've been linked to this project from elsewhere - please note, while I might occasionally have some of these PCB's available, I don't typically have these produced and for sale, except for testing.
-I'll add in a link on PCBWay
+To purchase one, please go here: https://www.pcbway.com/project/shareproject/Amiga_500__DRAM_Replacement_Board.html

 # Bill of Materials